Mario-SO/ai-rs/README.md

 ## 📝 Important note
-Learning Rust is hard, AI also collaborated on making this (copilot) so go ahead, read something you are curiour about and try coding it. 👷‍♂️
+Learning Rust is hard, AI also collaborated on making this (copilot) so go ahead, read something you are curious about and try coding it. 👷‍♂️

 #### PS: I still have no idea on how to properly use lifetimes 🥲 and can barely code anything more complex than this in rust hehe.